Mute-Ventriloquist/Bactowise/DOCS.md

 **GFF file not found on disk:**
 ```
-✗ GFF file for 'bakta' not found: /path/to/bakta.gff3
+✗ GFF file for 'pgap' not found: /path/to/pgap.gff
 ```

 ---